marcusmack/Gathering-all-my-browse-histories-together/README.md

 2|Vivaldi|3590|13224916461501190|2020-01-30 19:54:21
 1|FireFox|4248|1580458216689000|2020-01-31 00:10:16

+The `LastVisit` column of the summary result **changed** from our previous result.  :v::v:

 Great!
 We can commit our update query's work to the DB now.
+This is the step that we change the DB.
 ```python
 myHistoryDB.commit()
 ```

-**Let's check whether it worked from DB** by checking what is the current summary of the DB.
+**Let's check whether it worked from DB** by checking what is the current summary of `History` table.
 ```python
 pd.read_sql(query,myHistoryDB)
 ```